RadiantLabs/microgrid-appliance-analysis/README.md

     - add hour offset
 - Split out Jupyter notebooks into their own repo
 - Parse dates on HOMER and Usage profiles so I can chart by date instead of hour of year
+- Have option to plot charts based on time, not hour of year (toggle in chart view?)

 ## TODO: Long term